StormingMoose/ESP-Riders_Mecanum/README.md

 Power up is a two step process which involves first connecting the power to the ESP32 and ensuring a wifi link to your phone by loading the webpage, then second, connecting the same battery to the H-Bridges with a separate switch/connection.

+Udpate Nov 2022.
+Edited to work with current Arduino IDE.
+Moved the pinmode statements above the LedcAttachPin statements.